RobertEarleCodes/BoardServer/README.md

 # Board Server for Raspberry Pi

-A web-based interactive board management system that allows you to create zones and routes on a board image.
+A professional web-based interactive board management system that allows you to create zones and routes on a board image.
 Perfect for climbing route planning, game boards, or any spatial reference system.

-## Features
+## 🌟 Features

 - **Set Board Mode**: Click anywhere on the board to place blue zones
 - **Set Route Mode**: Select zones to create named routes